buildkite/terraform-provider-buildkite/README.md

 - `description` - (Optional) A description of the pipeline.
 - `repository` - (Required) The git URL of the repository.
 - `default_branch` - (Optional) The default branch to prefill when new builds are created or triggered.
+- `branch_configuration` - (Optional) Limit which branches and tags cause new builds to be created, either via a code push or via the Builds REST API.
 - `steps` - (Required) The string YAML steps to run the pipeline.
 - `team` - (Optional) Set team access for the pipeline.
 Can be specified multiple times for each team.